lebpac/lebpac.github.io/bbq.md

 ## Tickets and food

-The Welcome Back BBQ is free for everyone to attend, with food and activity station tickets available for purchase.
+The Welcome Back BBQ is free for everyone to attend, with food, snacks, and activity station tickets available for purchase.

+Please note the food truck isn't able to accommodate severe food allergies.
+Families with dietary restrictions are welcome to bring their own food.

 {% capture munchalunch_link %}{% link munchalunch.html %}{% endcapture %}
 {% include link.html text="🍔 Pre-order tickets and food through MunchaLunch (coming soon)" %}

 All food truck orders must be made in advance by **Sunday, September 20**!
 There will be no food truck orders at the event.
 {: .message-highlight}

-Tickets and Rain or Shine Ice Cream can be purchased at the event.

 ## We need your help